 And Checkr is putting their money where their mouth is.
 They’ve hired seven graduates of Defy Ventures, which trains incarcerated budding entrepreneurs and connects them with employment after release.

 Software engineering is a great field for the formerly incarcerated.
+There's nothing stopping a former inmate from learning Rust vs Go.
 It’s a field that’s not heavy on credentialism or occupational licensure, two huge barriers to entry for the formerly incarcerated.
-Most software engineering jobs don’t require a licence or a college degree so applicants can skip the extensive background checks, morality clauses, and tuition fees.
+Most software engineering jobs don’t require a license or a college degree so applicants can skip the extensive background checks, morality clauses, and tuition fees.

 Besides the social justice implications, one of the biggest reasons for companies to consider hiring former inmates is that they exemplify “drive” (a Clockwise core value).
 While the latest frameworks and languages can all be taught, values are more intrinsic.
 And people who learn to code in prison clearly demonstrate a strong will to achieve despite their limitations.